The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-it's great but why does it look so old like I it's like literally the person on there is old the clock they use for the 60 minutes thing is so old all of the editing is so old they don't know like what like a jump cut is it's insane
+**It's great, but why does it look so old?** It's literally like the person on there is old.
+The clock they use for the "60 Minutes" thing is so dated.
+All of the editing is so outdated; they don't even know what a "jump cut" is.
+It's insane.

 Sam Parr